andyzeng/3dmatch-toolbox/README.md

 See folder `evaluation/mesh-correspondence-shape2pose`

-Includes code to generate mesh correspondence visualizations on the meshes from the [Shape2Pose dataset](http://gfx.cs.princeton.edu/gfx/pubs/Kim_2014_SHS/index.php).
-You can download our pre-computed data (TDF voxel grid volumes of the meshes, surface keypoints, 3DMatch descriptors) [here](http://vision.princeton.edu/projects/2016/3DMatch/downloads/shape2pose.zip).
+Includes code to generate mesh correspondence visualizations on the meshes from the [Shape2Pose dataset](http://gfx.cs.princeton.edu/gfx/pubs/Kim_2014_SHS/index.php) using 3DMatch.
+You can also download our pre-computed data (TDF voxel grid volumes of the meshes, surface keypoints, 3DMatch descriptors) [here](http://vision.princeton.edu/projects/2016/3DMatch/downloads/shape2pose.zip).
 For a quick visualization, run the Matlab script `evaluation/mesh-correspondence-shape2pose/keypointRetrieval.m`.